prazit/DConvers/readme.md

 DConvers is a command line utility built on JDK 1.8 and you need a command line terminal like Windows CMD.
 To run this program as well, you always need to write some configuration (datasources,sftps,converters,sources,targets).
 Define list of datasource and list of converter file in a [conversion file](#ConversionFile).
-Define list of source and list of target must be defined in one or more [converter file](#ConverterFile).
+Define list of source and list of target in one or more [converter file](#ConverterFile).

 > Library of database driver are required for user's defined datasource.